haveanicedaymydear/Assistant-Autogen/readme.md

 After a successful run:
 -   **Final Document:** The final draft_EHCP.docx and the merged final_document.md will be located in your `outputs` Azure Blob Storage container.
 -   **Intermediate Files:** Sectional drafts (output_sX_iY.md) and their feedback reports (feedback_sX_iY.md) will also be in the outputs  container, providing a full audit trail.
--   **Local Logs:** Detailed logs are saved locally in the /logs directory.
+-   **Local Logs:** Detailed logs are saved in the run-archive storage container and in the local 'logs' directory.
     -   /logs/full_run_YYYY-MM-DD_HH-MM-SS.log contains the full, verbose console output.
     -   /logs/loop_trace_YYYY-MM-DD_HH-MM-SS.log contains a high-level summary of the process flow.